 But, they must follow the correct redundancy process any time they make staff redundant.
 This guide provides an overview of employee rights for those who are facing a layoff from work.

-STAFF LAYOFFS: If employers struggle to find enough labour for all the workforce, you could be laid off or given short-time working hours.
+Employers sometimes struggle to find enough labour for all the workforce.
+That means you could get laid off or given short-time working hours.

 Redundancy support gets delivered through Partnership Action for Continuing Employment in Scotland.
 The same service is available through the ReAct scheme in Wales.

-Redundancies Overview: How to Make an Employee Redundant
+Redundancies Guide: How to Make an Employee Redundant